Koko-Koding/anne-claire/en/index.md

 <br>

-Thank you, dr. Annelies Tak, Hilje de Meester-Wagenvoorde and Madelon Hooykaas for your knowledge, wisdom and support.
+Thank you dr. Annelies Tak, Hilje de Meester-Wagenvoorde and Madelon Hooykaas for your knowledge, wisdom and support.

 <br>